lingui/js-lingui/docs/ref/lingui-cli.rst

 .. note::

-   When installed locally, you need either run it from ``node_modules/.bin/lingui`` or add it to your ``package.json``:
+   When installed locally, you need to either run it from ``node_modules/.bin/lingui`` or add it to your ``package.json``:

    .. code-block:: json